remyd1/salt_states/README.md

 The main idea here, is to have salt formulas to do basic monitoring with some states (ganglia, check_states) and salt modules, and backup some minions using states, pillar and backuppc.

-All you need are the states here.
+All you need are the states here and a pillar.
 The monitor_salt_json contains files to read json outputs and create a cron file (it is not real time monitoring, just reports).

 Pillar file content: